omarnaman/cli_colors/README.md

 # Installation
-cli\_colors is a apckgae and can be installed using pip
+cli\_colors is a package and can be installed using pip

 ```bash
 pip3 install .